RanitManik/README-Template/README.md

 - **LinkedIn**: [Ranit Manik](https://www.linkedin.com/in/ranit-manik/)
 - **GitHub**: [RanitManik](https://github.com/RanitManik)

-_Feel free to reach out if you have questions or just want to chat about web adventures!_
+_Feel free to reach out if you have questions or just want to README-Template about web adventures!_

 ## Acknowledgments